 The Western Sydney Planning Partnership (Planning Partnership) has the responsibility for delivering the Final Plan and Precinct Plans within the Western Sydney Aerotropolis to the Minister for Planning and Public Spaces.
 The initial precincts are Aerotropolis Core, Northern Gateway, Badgerys Creek, Wianamatta-South Creek and Mamre Road Precincts.

-Plans are progressing with the development of three key documents now on exhibition.
+Plans are progressing with the development of three key documents.
 This marks the next step in ensuring the Aerotropolis is a great place to live, work and invest for generations to come.

-The documents currently on exhibition and open for public comment include:
+The documents were on exhibition until 13 March and include:

 These documents have been developed by the Planning Partnership in collaboration with the NSW Government and local councils, following feedback received through the exhibition of the Stage 1 Land Use and Infrastructure Implementation Plan (Stage 1 Plan) for the Western Sydney Aerotropolis.